fingo/spata/readme.md

 is its ability to properly escape special characters (delimiters and quotation marks) in source data.
 The escape policy is set through configuration and by default, the fields are quoted only when required.

-Like parser, renderer supports any single-character field and record delimiters.
+Like parser, renderer supports any single-character field as record delimiters.
 As result, the `render` method does not allow separating records with `CRLF`.
 If this is required, the `rows` method has to be used:
 ```scala